 Key Terms

 Task: A task is an individual unit of work to be completed.
-Each task corresponds directly to the data that needs to be labeled, ensuring a one-to-one relationship.
-For instance, there is a separate task for every image, video, or text that requires labeling.
+Each task corresponds directly to the data that needs to be labeled.
+For instance, a separate task will be created for every image, video, or text that requires labeling.

-Project: Within a given project, similar tasks can be organized based on instructions and the use case.
-All tasks within the project will share the same guidelines and annotation rules.
-A project is linked to a specific annotation use case, corresponding to a task type.
+Project: Within a given project, similar tasks can be organized based on instructions and use case.
+All tasks within a project will share the same guidelines and annotation rules.
 Multiple projects can exist for each use case.
 For instance, one project might be dedicated to categorizing scenes, while another focuses on annotating images.
 Each task is explicitly associated with a project to maintain organization.

 Taxonomy: A taxonomy in data annotation is a structured collection of labels, known as annotations, and associated information defined at the project level.
-Annotations can include various types such as boxes, polygons, points, ellipses, cuboids, events, text responses, list selections, tree selections, dates, linear scales, and rankings.
-Within a taxonomy, there are classes of annotations (different types of annotation), global attributes (information about the entire task), annotation attributes (details linked to a specific annotation), and link attributes (relationships between two annotations).
+Annotations include boxes, polygons, events, text responses, linear scales, and rankings.
+Within a taxonomy, classes of annotation are combined with global attributes (information about the entire task), annotation attributes (details linked to a specific annotation), and link attributes (relationships between two annotations).

 For example, a project may involve drawing boxes around all cats and dogs in an image, indicating the total number of cats and dogs.
 Each cat's box annotation would include an attribute for "sleeping or not sleeping," and each dog's box annotation would include a link attribute to indicate which cat it is looking at.
 Additionally, a global attribute would ask the labeler to specify the total number of cats and dogs in the image.